-- Click the OK button.
+- Select OK.
 The requirements which were created in JIRA will be accessible to testers in read-only form in qTest Manager.

 Review JIRA Requirements After Import

-- Click the Requirements module from the header and select the Imported from JIRA folder located in the left panel.
+- Select the Requirements module from the header and select the Imported from JIRA folder located in the left panel.
 The requirements imported from JIRA are listed within this default folder.
 Each of these objects represents an object in JIRA.
-Imported Jira's issues are represented by with the Atlassian symbol ,to differ from internal qTest Requirements .
+Imported Jira's issues are represented by with the Atlassian symbol to differ from internal qTest Requirements.